 Labuan to Brunei Ferry Fares

-The fares from Labuan to Brunei are RM35 per adult.
+The fares from Labuan to Brunei are RM38 per adult.
+(2021 prices)

 Labuan to Brunei Ferry Schedule